Looking for a new Android phone? We’ve rounded up all the best right here

 - Bixby is a bit of a dud

-It may be last year’s model, but the Galaxy S8 is still a great phone that has had a nice price cut since the S9 launched.
+It may be last year’s model but the Galaxy S8 is still a great phone that has had a nice price cut since its successor launched.
 It has a fantastic HDR WQHD+ 5.8-inch display with next to no bezel (or notch, for that matter), and a sleek metal and glass design that’s curvy in all the right places.

-It’s fast, too – obviously – and retains handy features such as an IP68 water-resistance rating, Qi wireless charging and a microSD card slot.
+It’s fast, too – obviously – and retains handy features such as IP68-certified dust and water resistance, fast wireless charging and a microSD card slot.

-The single 12-megapixel sensor on the back may now lag behind 2018’s finest mobile snappers but it’s still one of the best out there.
+The single 12-megapixel sensor on the back may now lag behind 2018’s finest mobile snappers but it’s still a thoroughly capable camera overall.
 The 3000mAh battery is again great, although you’re still likely to need to charge the S8 every night.

 Google Pixel 2